daajoe/mccompetition.org/2022/mc_description.md

 Soon (see timeline below)

+## Public Results
+- <a href="https://www.starexec.org/starexec/secure/details/job.jsp?id=52720">Results on Public Instances for Track 1<a>
+- <a href="https://www.starexec.org/starexec/secure/details/job.jsp?id=52719">Results on Public Instances for Track 2<a>
+- <a href="https://www.starexec.org/starexec/secure/details/job.jsp?id=52718">Results on Public Instances for Track 3<a>
+- <a href="https://www.starexec.org/starexec/secure/details/job.jsp?id=52717">Results on Public Instances for Track 4<a>

 ## Submission
 Register an Account with [StarExec](https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=441292).
  We will give you access and you will be able to upload your solver there.